krockway/Improbable-Beef-Analysis/README.md

 The human body is a source of thousands of types of bacteria and Roza suspects that the perfect missing protein may come from bacteria found in human belly buttons.
 To test her hypothesis, Roza has sampled the navels of participants across the country to identify different bacteria types.

-The interactive dashboards display her findings.
+The [interactive dashboard](https://krockway.github.io/Improbable-Beef-Analysis/) displays her findings.

 Each participant shown is anonymous; participants have been supplied with an ID number to identify themselves & their personal bacteria analysis.
 Scientists and researchers can use the anonymous data for further research.